Renna-Labs/eslint-config/README.md

 ## Enforced Rules

-Renna Lab's ESLint config extends `eslint:recommended` which enables rules that report common problems, which are marked with check marks in the large [list of ESLint rules](https://eslint.org/docs/rules/).
+Renna Labs' ESLint config extends `eslint:recommended` which enables rules that report common problems, which are marked with check marks in the large [list of ESLint rules](https://eslint.org/docs/rules/).

 The rules listed below are rules we have enabled on top of those enabled by `eslint:recommended`.